Assistant Directors

 What experience do your ADs have?

-Our AD roster includes professionals with credits on major Hollywood features at Studio Babelsberg, premium German and European television, and high-profile commercials shot across Berlin, Munich, Hamburg, and Cologne.
+Our AD roster has pros with credits on major Hollywood features at Studio Babelsberg, premium German and European television, and high-profile commercials shot across Berlin, Munich, Hamburg, and Cologne.

 Need an AD Team?